dmattox10/dmattox10/README.md

 ## Let me be specific, I would be an invaluable asset to your company working on:
 - React for a component based approach
-- Redux for state sharing
+- Redux for state sharing/management
-- Context API for state sharing
+- Context API for state sharing/management
 - Hooks
 - React Router for SPA's
 - Express for REST API